mgindelsky/Cornwall_Gindelsky_2025/README.md

 - All analysis completed using NIPA Vintage October 2024
 - All analysis completed using distributional accounts vintage December 2024

-Replication package consists of several folders:
+Replication package consists of several files
-1. Base Data